 Provide updates to WPLC committees and workgroups.

-Current products and/or services being explored:

-WPLC Board – Analytics and Marketing product and services

-Steering Committee – Digital Magazine Platform

-Open Content Committee – Digitized Local Newspaper Platform

 Should new vendors be identified and new platforms launched via WPLC, WiLS and the WPLC Board will determine project management duties WiLS will fulfill with the new platform and any additional compensation required to perform such duties.

 Fiscal Agent